tastudios4/bean-machine-volleyball-2026/README.md

 # Bean Machine: Why Did Our Volleyball Season Go the Way It Did?

 A data analysis of my own volleyball team's 2025-26 season in a BB-level rec league.
-I play on the team and tracked our player stats myself, by hand from game footage.
+I play on the team and tracked our player stats with the help of my teammates, by hand from game footage.
 The raw data was messy and real.

 **The team:** Bean Machine, team #11 in the Mercer Island Wednesday Men's